Rossbarr/Orijinal_LOL_stats/README.md

 Random Statistics about League of Legends stemming from queries I had about the game.

 TO-DO: Create better documentation
-TO-DO: reduce reused code into one localized file

 This repository just showcases some of the code I created when I wondered about certain statistics.